 As a long-time veteran of the securities industry, Timothy J. Pagliara pushes for federal financial responsibility.
 His thought leadership provides a foundation for strategic wealth achievement done with integrity, and his commitment to ethical principles underlies our firm’s culture.

-Named as No. 1 in Tennessee on Forbes’ Best-In-State Wealth Advisors for 2020, and on Barron’s list of America’s Top 1,200 Financial Advisors.
-Tim previously appeared at the top spot on this list in 2018, when he was also named No. 1 Financial Advisor in Tennessee by Barron’s magazine.
-This marked the first time a Tennessee financial advisor has ever been ranked No. 1 in the state by both publications at the same time.
-He had previously earned the top spot in Barron’s annual state-by-state ranking five times (consecutively from 2012 to 2016) and No. 2 top advisor in the state in 2017.
+In 2020, Tim was named as No. 1 in Tennessee on both Forbes’ Best-In-State Wealth Advisors for 2020, and on Barron’s list of America’s Top 1,200 Financial Advisors.
+Tim previously appeared at the top spot on both lists in 2018, which marked the first time a Tennessee financial advisor had ever been ranked No. 1 in the state by both publications at the same time.
+He has previously earned the top spot in Barron’s annual state-by-state ranking five times (consecutively from 2012 to 2016) and No. 2 top advisor in the state in 2017.
 Thanks to this kind of success, Tiger 21, a high-net-worth investors network of the best minds and resources in the world, brought Tim on as featured speaker on more than one occasion.

 “The process of building and maintaining wealth creates anxiety in people,” Tim says.
 “We build confidence, allow clients to relax and help them to truly understand what we do with their investments.”